-[0225] As current $I{L1}$ increases, current $I{c1}$ through capacitor C1 increases.
-Increasing the current $I{c1}$ reduces the base current $I{B,Q2}$ from transistor Q2 because current $I{c,Q1}$ is virtually constant.
-This in turn reduces currents $I{c,Q2}$ , $I{b,Q3}$ and $I{c,Q3}$ .
-As a result, more of current $I{L1}$ passes through capacitor C1 and further reduces current $I{c,Q3}$ .
+As current I{L1} increases, current I{c1} through capacitor C1 $I{B,Q2}$ from transistor Q2 because current $I{c,Q1}$ is virtually constant.
+This in turn reduces currents $I{c,Q2}$, $I{b,Q3}$ and $I{c,Q3}$.
+As a result, more of current I{L1} passes through capacitor C1 and further reduces current $I{c,Q3}$.
 This feedback causes transistor Q3 to be turned off.
-Eventually, capacitor C1 is filly charged and currents $I{L1}$ and $I{c1}$ drop to zero, and thereby permit current $I{\rm c,Q1}$ to once again draw base current $I{\rm b,Q2}$ and turn on transistors Q2 and Q3 which restarts the oscillation cycle.
+Eventually, capacitor C1 is fully charged and currents I{L1} and I{c1} drop to zero, and thereby permit current $I{c,Q1}$ to once again draw base current $I{b,Q2}$ and turn on transistors Q2 and Q3 which restarts the oscillation cycle.

-[0226] Current $I{c,Q1}$ , which depends on the impedance between contacts 1438 and 1436, controls the frequency on duty cycle of the output signal.
+Current $\mathbf{1}{c,Q1}$, which depends on the impedance between contacts 1438 and 1436, controls the frequency on duty cycle of the output signal.
 As the impedance between points 1438 and 1436 decreases, the time T between ramp signals decreases, and as the impedance between points 1438 and 1436 increases, the time T between ramp signals increases.

-[0227] The circuit is powered by three-volt battery source 1662 which is connected to the circuit via switch 1664.
+The circuit is powered by three-volt battery source 1662 which is connected to the circuit via switch 1664.
 Also included is variable resistor 1666 which is used to set an operating point for the circuit.
 It is desirable to set variable resistor 1666 at a position that is approximately in the middle of its range of adjustability.
 The circuit then varies from this operating point as described earlier based on the impedance between points 1438 and 1436.
 The circuit also includes switch 1668 and speaker 1670.
 When a mating connector is not inserted into connector 1648, switch 1668 provides the circuit's output to speaker 1670 rather than connector 1648.

-[0228] FIG. 17 is a block diagram of preprocessor 1432.
-Analog-to-digital (A/D) converter 1780 receives a speech or utterance signal from microphone 1418, and analog-todigital (A/D) converter 1782 receives a bio-signal from bio-monitor 1430.
-The signal from A/D 1782 is provided to microprocessor 1784.
-Microprocessor 1784 monitors the signal from A/D 1782 to determine what action should be taken by digital signal processor (DSP) device 1786.
+FIG. 17 is a block diagram of preprocessor 1432.
+Analogto-digital (ND) converter 1780 receives a speech or utterance signal from microphone 1418, and analog-to-digital (ND) converter 1782 receives a bio-signal from bio-monitor 1430.
+The signal from ND 1782 is provided to microprocessor 1784.
+Microprocessor 1784 monitors the signal from ND 1782 to determine what action should be taken by digital signal processor (DSP) device 1786.
 Microprocessor 1784 uses memory 1788 for program storage and for scratch pad operations.
 Microprocessor 1784 communicates with PC 1410 using an RS232 interface.
-The software to control the interface between PC 1410 and microprocessor 1784 may be run on PC 1410 in a multi-application environment using a software package such as a program sold under the trade name (WIDOWS) by Microsoft Corporation.
+The software to control the interface between PC 1410 and microprocessor 1784 may be 5 ran on PC 1410 in a multi-application environment using a software package such as a program sold under the trade name (WINDOWS) by Microsoft Corporation.
 The output from DSP 1786 is converted back to an analog signal by digital-to-analog converter 1790.
-After DSP 1786 modifies the signal from A/D 1780 as commanded by microprocessor 1784, the output of D/A converter 1790 is sent to audio card 1416.
-Microprocessor 1784 can be one of the widely available microprocessors such as the microprocessors available from Intel Corporation, and DSP 1786 can be one of the widely available digital signal processing chips available from companies such as Texas Instruments' TMS320CXX series of devices.
+After DSP 1786 modifies the signal from A/D 1780 as commanded by microprocessor 1784, the output of D/A converter 1790 is sent to audio card 1417.
+Microprocessor 1784 can be one of the widely available microprocessors such as the microprocessors available from Intel Corporation, and DSP 1786 can be one of the widely 15 available digital signal processing chips available from companies such as Texas Instruments' TMS320CXX series of devices.

-[0229] It is possible to position bio-monitor 1430 and preprocessor 1432 on a single card that is inserted into an empty card slot in PC 1410.
+It is possible to position bio-monitor 1430 and preprocessor 1432 on a single card that is inserted into an empty card 20 slot in PC 1410.
 It is also possible to perform the functions of microprocessor 1784 and digital signal processor 1786 using PC 1410 rather than specialized hardware.